Aid items

 – India, Sri Lanka, Maldives, Indonesia, Serbia, Romania, Uganda, Indonesia, Sudan, United States, Pakistan, Bahamas, + Guatemala

-– ShelterBox becomes a signatory to Red Cross Code of Conduct
+– ShelterBox becomes a signatory to the Red Cross Code of Conduct

 – ShelterBox UK headquarters established in Cornwall